Generalized Consistency Trajectory Models for Image Manipulation: Generalized Consistency Trajectory Models (GCTMs)

 \section{Generalized Consistency Trajectory Models (GCTMs)}

 We now present GCTMs, which generalize CTMs to enable translation between arbitrary distributions.
-We begin with a crucial theorem which proves we can parametrize the solution to the FM ODE \eqref{eq:flow_ode} in a form analogous to CTMs. \begin{theorem} The ODE \eqref{eq:flow_ode} is equivalent to
+We begin with a crucial theorem which proves we can parametrize the solution to the FM ODE \eqref{eq:flow_ode} in a form analogous to CTMs.
+The proof is deferred to Appendix \ref{proof:theorem1}. \begin{theorem} The ODE \eqref{eq:flow_ode} is equivalent to

 defined on $t \in (0,1)$.
 Hence, we can express the solution to \eqref{eq:flow_ode} as